fermyon/developer/content/cloud/kv-cloud-tutorial.md

 * Option A: Create a key value store during `spin cloud deploy`, using an automatically generated default or specifying a custom name.
 * Option B : Create a key value store before deploying an application with the `spin cloud kv create` command.
 For example, `spin cloud kv create finance-database` creates a key value store called `finance-database` inside your Fermyon Cloud account.
 Then you can link this store to your application with `spin cloud link kv` or during `spin deploy`.

-Please run whatever step is relevant to your needs.
+Please follow whichever approach is most relevant to your needs.

 <!-- markdownlint-disable-next-line titlecase-rule -->
 ### Creating Key Value Stores Via `spin cloud deploy`